davidhousedev/Multi-User-Blog-Udacity/README.md

 #Multi-User Blog

 This blog site allows for the creation of text blogs authored to different users.
 Users can comment on, edit, and like blog posts.
 The site is fully responsive and supports all screen sizes.
+It was developed specifically for implementation on Google's Cloud Platform.

 This project was developed as a part of the Udacity Full Stack Nanodegree program.